hpfem/hermes-tutorial/doc/src/hermes2d/D-adaptivity/04-complex.rst

     -\Delta A + j \omega \gamma \mu A - \mu J_{ext} = 0

 in a two-dimensional cross-section containing a conductor and an iron object.
-Note: in 2D this is a scalar problem.
+Note: in 2D this is a double problem.
 A sketch of the computational domain is shown in the following picture:

 .. figure:: 04-complex/domain.png